SooYou/plugged/docs/cookbook/quickstart.rst

 Since we created a new instance of our bot we are now able to use its functionality which will help us solve one of our problems directly.

-The :doc:`login</reference/login>` function logs us with our credentials into plug, after that we're able to join rooms and use other non room related functions.
+The :ref:`login` function logs us with our credentials into plug, after that we're able to join rooms and use other non room related functions.